kenrector/sigma-cpv-kit/README.md

 cpcp/sigma-v3.ini | is a simh V3.12 initialization file.
 f00/ | is a folder to contain files to support the CP-V F00 release.
-There are two subfolders, a Disc Pack swapper system and a RAD swapper system. f00/cpf0/$SUPER | is CP-V control commands to create :SYS,LBE and :F00SGEN,CPV users. f00/cpf0/cpf0.ini | is a simh initialization file configured for a disk swapper and two system disks. f00/cpf0/cpf0.tap | is a bootable CP-V F00 PO tape configured disk swapper and two system disks. f00/f00rad/cpf0.ini | is a simh initialization file configured for a RAD swaping system. f00/f00rad/f00rad.tap | is a bootable CP-V F00 PO tape configured for a RAD swapper and two system disks. cpcpdoc.txt | is a description of installing and running CP-V using siggy, a dos based simulator written by Keith and George Plume in th 90's.
+There are two subfolders, a Disc Pack swapper system and a RAD swapper system. f00/cpf0/$SUPER | is CP-V control commands to create :SYS,LBE and :F00SGEN,CPV users. f00/cpf0/cpf0.ini | is a simh initialization file. f00/cpf0/cpf0.tap | is a bootable CP-V F00 PO tape. f00/f00rad/cpf0.ini | is a simh initialization file. f00/f00rad/f00rad.tap | is a bootable CP-V F00 PO tape. cpcpdoc.txt | is a description of installing and running CP-V using siggy, a dos based simulator written by Keith and George Plume in th 90's.
 Simh procedures will be different to siggy but the CP-V interactions will be the same. lcmcpv00.pdf, lcmcpv01.pdf | provide an overview of CP-V.  This material was prepared by Keith to assist the Living Computer Museum install and bring up CP-V on a Sigma 9 computer system.
 MTLU00.tap | is a bootable diagnostic progam also provided from Keith Calkins' archive.
 This doesn't run under CP-V, just boot it from mt0.